tometoproject/tometo/README.md

 - `npm start`: Runs the frontend and watches for changes
 - `npm run build`: Builds a production-ready JavaScript distribution
-- `npm run watch`: Runs and watches both the front and the backend, but currently doesn't work correctly
+- `npm run watch`: Runs and watches both the front and the backend (run `cargo install cargo-watch` first)

 You will also want to set the `API_URL` environment variable.
 You can do this via creating a `.env` file in the root of the repository (this file won't be